david-gimeno/LIP-RTVE/README.md

 news programme 20H.

 ### HOWEVER, THE LIP-RTVE DATABASE IS NOT AVAILABRE AT THE MOMENT.
-In order to facilitate the treatment of our data in future reseach and taking into account a Non-Disclouse Agreement (NSA) license, we are processing the data to ensure a proper use of this database.
+In order to facilitate the use of our data in future reseach and taking into account a Non-Disclouse Agreement (NSA) license, we are processing the data to ensure a proper use of this database.
 ### THE LIP-RVTE DATABASE WILL BE PUBLICLY RELEASED AS SOON AS POSSIBLE.